 Jennifer Graves, MD, PhD, MAS - San Diego, CA

-Dr. Graves is an Associate Professor of Neurosciences and Director of the Neuroimmunology Research Program at the University of California (UC), San Diego.
-She is also Director of the MS Regional Program at the San Diego VA and Director of the Rady Children's Pediatric MS Center.
+Dr. Graves is Professor and Vice Chair of Neurosciences and Division Head of Neuroimmunology at the University of California (UC), San Diego.
+She is also Director of the MS Regional Specialty Program at the San Diego VA and Director of the Rady Children's Pediatric MS Center.
 She completed an MD and PhD in Biophysics at the University of Texas Southwestern.
 She trained in Neurology at the University of Pennsylvania receiving the Arthur K Asbury Award for Clinical Excellence.
 She completed two fellowships in Neuro-ophthalmology at the University of Pennsylvania and MS and Clinical Research Methods at the UC, San Francisco.
 She has received grant support from the NIH, National MS Society, Race to Erase MS, and Foundation for the CMSC.
 Her current research focuses on the role of biological age on MS phenotype.
 She is also developing next-generation digital tools to assess neurological patients, leveraging sensors developed in the computer control industry as well as novel applications in mobile technology.
 Her other work includes the study of genetic, environmental, and sex-related factors on disease course in pediatric MS and the application of visual outcome measures in the pediatric population.
 She is a collaborator in several national and international research efforts in MS and participates in multi-center clinical trials.
 She serves on the board of IMSVisual and the editorial boards of Annals of Clinical and Translational Neurology and Neurology.

 Robert Gross, MD